masaccio/numbers-parser/README.md

 python3 setup.py -q bdist_wheel --cpp_implementation --warnings_as_errors --compile_static_extension
 ```

 This can then be used `make bootstrap` in the `numbers-parser` source tree.
+The signing workflow assumes that you have an Apple Developer Account and that you have created provisioning profile that includes iCloud.
+Using a self-signed certificate does not seem to work, at least on Apple Silicon (a working PR contradicting this is greatly appreciated).

 ## Credits